Get E-Book

 -> TIME-WAIT

--> CLOSEDTool output can show many TIME-WAIT sockets after a load test.
-That state belongs to TCP teardown.
-It becomes operational pressure when ephemeral ports or socket-table capacity become constrained.
+Tool output can show many TIME-WAIT sockets after a load test.
+That is normal TCP teardown behavior.
+It becomes operational pressure when ephemeral ports or socket-table capacity run low.

-Orderly shutdown still has application risk.
-A peer can send FIN after sending a partial application message.
-TCP delivered ordered bytes and an end-of-stream.
+Clean shutdown still has application risk.
+A peer can send FIN after sending only part of an application message.
+TCP delivered ordered bytes and then end-of-stream.
 Your protocol parser must decide whether the message was complete.
 TCP can tell you the byte stream ended.
-It cannot tell you the application frame was complete.
+It cannot tell you whether your application frame was complete.

-The active closer usually pays the TIME_WAIT cost.
-"Usually" matters because simultaneous close and platform details can shift the exact state path, but the common client-server shape is easy to recognize.
+The active closer usually pays the TIME-WAIT cost.
+Simultaneous close and platform behavior can change the exact state path, but the common client-server shape is easy to recognize.
 A client opens many short outbound connections, sends requests, actively closes, and then accumulates many TIME-WAIT entries using local ephemeral ports.

 client local port 50100 -> server 443